sveetch/djangotribune/README.rst

     Very fast, use the remote message render, descendant ordered by default.
 Url path from the tribune is ``remote/xml/`` for backend and ``post/xml/`` for post view.
 CRAP XML
     The XML version *extended* to suit to old tribune application client.
-Actually the only diff is the XML structure wich is indented.
+Currently the only diff is the XML structure wich is indented.
 Url path from the tribune is ``remote/xml/crap/`` for backend and ``post/xml/crap/`` for post view.
 JSON